-- 2. Syntax Level: at this level, it is possible to specify and validate the data format (syntax) of the data processed and stored by the container; this information can be used to check compatibility between containers - 3.
-Semantic Level: the highest level of interoperability includes metadata and syntax information as well as a semantic description about the individual data attributes; on this level, it is possible to automatically validate data and ensure a defined level of data quality.
+- 1. Metadata Level: every container includes the publisher of the data as well as a verbal description of the content; additionally, the allowed usage, provenance, and optional billing information is provided - 2.
+Syntax Level: on this level it is possible to specify and validate the data format (syntax) of the data processed and stored by the container; this information can be used to check compatibility between container - 3.
+Semantic Level: the highest level of interoperability includes metadata and syntax information as well as a semantic description about the individual data attributes; on this level it is possible to automatically validate data and ensure a defined level of data quality